dev-squares/css-squared/readme.md

 * _app-all.scss
 * _app-variables.scss

-These files will contain or import all your customisations.
+These files will contain or import all custom variables and styles.

 ## Step 3.
 Variables ##
 * Add custom variables (or override core variables), inside _app-variables.scss